 - Multirotor must fit with in a 533 mm x 533 mm (21" x 21") box.
-This does not include propellers or propeller guards. - No limits are put on height. - Airframe must be capable of being flown indoors - Total cost of the system must not exceed \$500 - Pilot or spotter must visually see the airframe at all times during challenge - Payload, including sensor, must be secured to Airframe - Pilot must pass "Sea, Air and Land" qualification flight - The pilot must be a member of the AMA to fly challenge day [AMA youth membership is free for those under age 19.] - Airframe and payload must pass challenge day safety exam - Be able to find and identify two areas of "high radiation" by color (red, green or blue as assigned by the judge). - Be able to signal back to the team that the correct color has been found - Must be able to drop radiation hazard markers in the two high radiation zones (a target will be provided within the zone). - A maximum of 10 minutes will be allowed to identify two high radiation areas, signal back that they have been found and drop markers at these two zones to "warn others of high radiation". - Prior to the run, team will introduce themselves and their design concept in a short "elevator speech" (untimed)
+This does not include propellers or propeller guards. - No limits are put on height. - Airframe must be capable of being flown indoors - Total cost of the system must not exceed \$500 - Pilot or spotter must visually see the airframe at all times during challenge run - Payload, including sensor or camera and drop mechanism, must be secured to Airframe - Pilot must pass "Sea, Air and Land" qualification flight - Airframe and payload must pass challenge day safety exam - Be able to find and identify two areas of "high radiation" via QR code - Be able to drop "radiation hazard" markers in the two "high radiation" zones (a target will be provided within the zone).
+Markers are of the team's choosing. - A maximum of 10 minutes will be allowed to identify two high radiation areas and drop markers at these two zones to "warn others of high radiation". - Prior to the run, team will introduce themselves and their design concept in a short "elevator speech" (untimed) - Optional Tip: The pilot may consider becoming an Academy of Model Aeronautics member.
+AMA youth membership is \$15 for those under age 19.

-2.2 Color Coded Areas/Drop Zone
+2.2 Coded Areas/Drop Zone

-Large Fields: Large outdoor field color coded areas/drop zones will have the following characteristics:
+Outdoor courtyards or indoors areas: Coded areas/drop zones will have the following characteristics:

-- Will be marked by a rectangle - Drop zone will be 3m x 3m (10'x10') - Each zone will have a color red, green or blue - Drop zones will be scored on proximity to center of zone
+- Will be marked by a rectangle - Drop zone will be at least 30 cm x 30 cm (1'x1') - Each zone will have a QR code, with a minimum size of 15 cm x 15 cm (6" square).
+These QR codes will show a situation which the operators must read and determine if the location is a radiation hot spot or a safe area - Drop zones will be scored on proximity to target within zone

-Note: Teams may ask the judges to add unique marking to the drop points BUT this must be approved by the Challenge Coordinator.
+Note: Teams may ask the judges to add unique marking to the drop points BUT this must be approved by the Challenge Coordinator prior to Challenge Day.